nille85/http-router/README.md

 ##Java 8

-It is also possible to implement Request Handlers using lambda
+It is also possible to implement Request Handlers using lambda expressions

 ```
     router.addRoute(new Route(